 We succeeded in these areas because we have positioned "working style reforms" and "Health and Productivity Management") as important management strategies, introducing a morning-focused working system ahead of other companies, and promoting aggressive health enhancement measures throughout the entire company by cooperating with industrial physicians and the Health Insurance Union.

 Because we promote consolidated management, our initiatives for occupational health and safety and safety management cover not only employees of ITOCHU Corporation (including contract employees) but also those of ITOCHU Group companies.

 Specifically, initiatives also taken at Group companies are stress checks, safety initiatives in Japan, provision of overseas security information, collaborations with overseas security companies and medical service companies, and seminars provided before overseas assignments.
 The morning-focused working system has also been increasingly introduced at Group companies, and the overall ITOCHU Group is striving to reduce the total number of working hours and promote health enhancement among employees.
-In addition, workshops for obtaining knowledge and expertise on personnel and labor related to mental health and working hours management are held regularly for the people in charge of general affairs and human resources at Group companies.
+In addition, workshops for obtaining knowledge and expertise on personnel and labor and human resources and labor management assessments are conducted regularly to strengthen the labor management of the overall ITOCHU Group.

 <Contents of support for Group companies on personnel and labor that were provided in FY2018>

 These workshops are held in the form of case studies by picking up potential labor management cases including ones on mental health problems and working hours management.
 Participants thus learn how to handle those problems and acquire specialized knowledge.

 In FY2018, 45 employees from 27 companies participated in these workshops.